 Sisal’s gorgeous beach with its soft, powdery white sand and its translucent turquoise waters is one of the most beautiful beaches in the Yucatan.
-The beach sits in the midst of the migration route of American flamingos that fly east from Celestun to Rio Lagartos.
+The beach sits amid the migration route of American flamingos that fly east from Celestun to Rio Lagartos.

-So, you will often find that as you are relaxing on the shore here, a flock of gorgeous pink flamingos are flying overhead.
-The town is little more than a beach, a small pier, and a handful of restaurants and stores selling Mexico souvenirs and handmade ice creams (helados).
+So, you will often find that as you are relaxing on the shore here, a flock of gorgeous pink flamingos is flying overhead.
+The town is little more than a beach, a small pier, and a handful of restaurants and stores selling Mexican souvenirs and handmade ice creams (helados).

 The restaurants here predominantly cater to tourists and are nothing to particularly write home about.
 Assuming you are traveling from Merida to Sisal, you will pass through the little town of Hunucma which is well worth stopping at for a spot of lunch/dinner.

-Valladolid is a popular place to spend the night to break up the journey between Cancun/Tulum and the spectacular Chichen Itza, one of the “new” seven wonders of the world.
+The city of Valladolid is a popular stopping point on any Yucatan road trip.
+It is a great place to spend the night to break up the journey between Cancun/Tulum and Ek Balam and the spectacular Chichen Itza, one of the “new” seven wonders of the world.
 Chichen Itza is just 51 minutes away from Valladolid, and easily accessible via a colectivo (Mexican shared minibus) that departs early in the morning.